Norwegian Steam merchant

 |Cargo||5453 tons of coal|

-At 21.52 hours on 28 Dec, 1942, the Norse King (Master Lorentz Tvedt) in position #112 of convoy ONS-154 was hit by one torpedo from U-591 (Zetzsche) and abandoned by the crew.
+At 21.52 hours on 28 December 1942 the Norse King (Master Lorentz Tvedt) in station #112 of convoy ONS-154 was hit by one torpedo from U-591 (Zetzsche) and abandoned by the crew.
 The men were picked up by an escort, but later reboarded the ship and managed to get underway, heading for the Azores at a speed of about 6 knots.
-The ship was seen the last time the next morning by the steam merchant Veni in position 43°35N/27°18W.
+The ship was seen the last time the next morning by the Norwegian steam merchant Veni in position 43°35N/27°18W.
 None of her crew was ever found.

 Attack entries for Norse King